 The Basics of a Cloud-Based Restaurant POS

-If you’re dedicated to sticking with an on-premise, hardwired POS system, be prepared to pay handily for the privilege of less sophisticated resources.
+If you’re dedicated to sticking with an on-premise, legacy hardwired POS system, be prepared to pay handily for the privilege of less sophisticated resources.
 Hardware costs are separate from service, maintenance fees are extra, and technical support is often necessary, at prices we don’t even want to discuss here.
-While traditional POS systems certainly have lower start up costs, they tend to come with plenty of hidden costs that reveal themselves over time.
+While traditional POS systems certainly have lower start-up costs, they tend to come with plenty of hidden costs that reveal themselves over time.

 Because cloud-based restaurant POS systems do not require physical server hardware on the premises, upfront costs are kept to a minimum, and monthly subscription fees are lower.
 Best of all, instant free upgrades mean no lost revenue from downtime or unwieldy hardware upgrades as a business grows.
 Instead, plans can be upgraded or downgraded at will, and most providers don’t even charge a fee for the trouble.